RenderKit/ospray/doc/api.md

 ![Normal map representing an exalted square pyramidal frustum.][imgNormalMap]

+Note that currently only the path tracer implements colored transparency with `Tf` and normal mapping with `map_Bump`.

 All parameters (except `Tf`) can be textured by passing a [texture] handle, prefixed with "`map_`".
 The fetched texels are multiplied by the